 Grant-Writing Support: The Office of Government Grants and Sponsored Programs assists faculty in identifying potential external funding sources, in developing grant proposals for both individual and institutional initiatives, in managing funded projects, and in reporting on the use of grants funds.

 Permanent Residency Assistance

 Gustavus Adolphus College sponsors and process several types of permanent residence petitions for those faculty who occupy positions that qualify for sponsorship.
-For more detailed information on the process as well as qualification criteria, please contact Jeffrey Anderson, International Student Services Coordinator, for additional information.
+For more detailed information on the process as well as qualification criteria, please contact Julie Kline, Associate Vice President of Human Resources, for additional information.